Arkansas 4-H SeaPerch Challenge

 The Arkansas 4-H SeaPerch Challenge is held every year as a qualifier for the International SeaPerch Challenge.

-In the 2025 Season, the Arkansas 4-H SeaPerch Challenge will be held at the University of Arkansas Little Rock on March 14, 2025.
+The the 2025 Arkansas 4-H SeaPerch Challenge was held at the University of Arkansas Little Rock on March 14, 2025.

 As in years past, the registration will be through your local county extension office. and team registrations will be $80/team.
 We will have the Open, Junior Stock & Senior Stock Classes available.
 Registration will need to be completed by Friday, February 14, 2025.